bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcRelAdheresToElement/Documentation.md

 The _IfcRelAdheresToElement_ is an objectified relationship between an element and one surface feature element that that adheres to the surface on the element.
-The relationship is defined to be a 1:1 relationship, if an element has more than one surface feature, several relationship objects have to be used, each pointing to a different surface feature element.
+The relationship is defined to be a 1 to many relationship.
 The _IfcRelAdheresToElement_ establishes an aggregation relationship between the main element and a sub ordinary surface feature.

 > NOTE&nbsp; In contrary the _IfcRelAggregates_ relationship establishs an aggregation of equal parts to a whole.